 From astrophysics to microbiology, I've touched on a number of subjects.
 Currently I'm working on my PhD exploring the interactions between radiation and evolution.

-Other projects I've worked on include simulations of quantum fluids, and the development of x-ray detectors.
+Other projects I've worked on include simulations of quantum fluids, unmanned aerial vehicals and the development of x-ray detectors.

 Video render of a DNA chain built out of repeating curved blocks to conserve memory, so that it can be used inside Monte Carlo particle transport packages.
 The scale of the chain is exaggerated.

-Working in different radiative environments, I evolve bacteria over multiple generations to see how soon mutations manifest in the population.
+Working in different radiation environments, I evolve bacteria over multiple generations to see how soon mutations manifest in the population.

 Using the Geant4-DNA toolkit, I simulate effect of radiation on DNA at the nanometre level, to see how it causes strand breakages and oxidative damage.
 This requires the development of memory efficient DNA models with millions, ranging to billions, of base pairs.